Sakshamrzt/CSC591-final/README.md

 ## Testing with pretrained model
 - The pretrained-model directory contains the pytorch and onnx files for the original and optimized model.
+- These models are trained for 3x upscaling.
+For other upscale factor values new models need to trained and used for testing.
 - These can be used to directly test the effectiveness of the model.
 -  Use the command **CUDA_VISIBLE_DEVICES=0 python3 test2.py --eval-file "pretrained-mode/optimized.pth"**.
 This will generate the files in the results directory and prints the psnr value
 -